-Deviation score = $X - \mu$
+Deviation score = $$X - \mu$$

-For a distribution of scores with μ (Population mean) = 50, if your score is X = 53, then your deviation score is $X-\mu=53-50=3$
+For a distribution of scores with μ (Population mean) = 50, if your score is X = 53, then your deviation score is X = 43 - 50 = 3 actual distance from the mean.
+For example, a deviation score of -6 corresponds to a score that is below the mean by a distance of 6 points.

 If your score is X = 45, then your deviation score is $X - \mu = 45 - 50 = -5$ Notice that there are two parts to a deviation score: the sign (+ or -) and the number.
 The sign tells the direction from the mean-that is, whether the score is located above (+) or below (-) the mean.
-The number gives the actual distance from the mean.
-For example, a deviation score of -6 corresponds to a score that is below the mean by a distance of 6 points.

-Because our goal is to compute a measure of the standard distance from the mean, the obvious next step is to calculate the mean of the deviation scores.
+The number gives the obvious next step is to calculate the mean of the deviation scores.
 To compute this mean, you first add up the deviation scores and then divide by N. When you do this you will find that sum of deviations around the mean will be zero, because of the positive and negative signs.
 The solution is to get rid of the signs (+ and -).
 The standard procedure for accomplishing this is to square each deviation score.
 Using the squared values, you then compute the mean squared deviation, which is called variance.
 Population variance equals the mean squared deviation.
 Variance is the average squared distance from the mean.